neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 - The jail init script reads files in `/etc/jail.conf.d` only if you also list the name of the jail in `rc.conf`, like `jail_list="thinjail0`.
   If you define the jails directly in `/etc/jail.conf`, you can start everything with just `jail_enable="YES"`.
 More details [here](https://cgit.freebsd.org/src/commit/?id=7955efd574b9).
 - Files in `/etc/jail.conf.d` don't check for global settings in the main `jail.conf` file.
-  So, if you separate jail configs into multiple files, you have to repeat the global settings in every single file.
+If you use multiple config files, you have to repeat the global settings in each file.
   Which defeats the purpose of global settings.

 ### You Can't Use a Symlink for `/etc/jail.conf`